Webhooks for bounces

 Type of messages

-The bounce webhook is used for literally all messages that are sent back to the envelope address.
+The bounce Webhook is used for literally all messages that are sent back to the envelope address.
 This includes the regular delivery status notifications, but also out-of-office replies, vacation mails, or error messages from servers that do not respect the official format for bounce messages.
-All these type of messages are sent back to SMTPeter and to you, if you set up a webhook.
+All these type of messages are sent back to SMTPeter and with a Webhook you can also receive these messages in real-time.

 Bounces vs Delivery Status Notifications